-WHO WILL BE ELIGIBLE TO USE MEDICAL MARIJUANA?
+WHO IS ELIGIBLE TO USE MEDICAL MARIJUANA?

 WHAT WILL A PHYSICIAN HAVE TO DO TO CERTIFY THE USE OF MEDICAL MARIJUANA FOR A PATIENT?